ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 You can find Sandrina on Twitter using the handle [@a_sandrina_p](https://twitter.com/a_sandrina_p).

-All code can be found on her [github](https://github.com/sandrina-p/css-mixins-on-javascript-with-unit-tests) page.
+All code can be found on her [github](https://github.com/sandrina-p/css-mixins-on-javascript-with-unit-tests) page and the slides [here](https://docs.google.com/presentation/d/19v8jkgS_0F7DrGw-8SzHktzy7nkC9W9XCNDqeXzB2wg/edit#slide=id.g235012375a_0_0).

 <blockquote class="clear"><p>
 INSERT SMALL TALK DESCRIPTION